 Adam brings a diverse range of professional experience, gathered from both industry and academia, to the OLCF.
-In previous roles, he has written production engineering code in C++ and Fortran, “barn-raised” large university-run commodity clusters, and maintained the HPC software stack on a number of top500.org systems.
+In previous roles, he has written production-level finite element analysis code in C++ and Fortran, “barn-raised” large university-run commodity clusters, and maintained the HPC software stack on a number of top500.org systems.
 He spends most of his time these days writing code in Ruby, Python, and Go.

 R&D Activities Contributions

 RATS CRM - RATS is a customer relationship management tool used by OLCF staff.
 Developed internally by the OLCF, RATS provides a full-featured CRM solution for storing and…